 “I am with you always, even unto the end of the world.” – Matthew 28:20

-When Jesus left this world, what comfort these words must have given to His disciples, knowing they would still be cared for by Him, beyond His earthly lifetime.
-And what comfort they still give to us, as we journey through life.
+When Jesus left this world, what comfort these words must have given to His disciples.
+They knew that He would continue to care for them, beyond His earthly lifetime.
+And what comfort these words still give to us, as we journey through life.

-In a much smaller way, when each one of us leaves this world, we can also give comfort to those remaining – by assuring them of our love and ongoing care, through our Will.
+In a much smaller way, when it is our turn to leave this world, we can also give comfort to those remaining, through our Will.
+By making provision for our loved ones, we assure them of our love and ongoing care.

-Remembering the Zulu Missions in your Will is a ‘legacy of love’.
-Not only does it mean that your support of the missionary Church continues beyond your lifetime – but the work it continues is a fitting memorial to your Christian life.
+In the same way, you can remember the Zulu Missions in your Will.
+By leaving a bequest, you not only ensure that your support of the missionary Church continues beyond your lifetime – the work you continue to support is a fitting memorial to your Christian life.